Breaking News | Police Confirm 3 Dead In Anambra Inter-Communal Clash

 He said that the command is still gathering information on the extent of damage while assuring that efforts were on to avoid deterioration of the situation and ensure lasting peace.

-Also read: Killed police Sergeant: 5 suspected IPOB members arrested in Imo “Normalcy has been restored in the area and our men are still on the ground to ensure the safety of life and property.
-So far, we have recovered three bodies that have been deposited at the morgue.
+“Normalcy has been restored in the area and our men are still on ground to ensure safety of life and property.
+So far, we have recovered three bodies which have been deposited at the morgue.

 “I will update you as the development unfolds,” he said.